How To Be Successful On Early Season Lakes

 Flies of various weights also help adjust the depth of your presentation.
 A fly box well stocked with different sizes and weights of midges is essential for fishing lakes nearly any time of year, but can be even more important early in the season.
 Midges seem to have a natural antifreeze and can be very active when the water is barely above freezing.
 Fish feed on these prolific insects at all depths.
 Midges can hatch nearly any time of year and often produce the first dry fly fishing available on most lakes.

 Trailing your midge pupa off a deep sunk slow moving leech pattern can pay big rewards.
 Strikes can be very light.
 Your line needs to be free of slack to maximize the "feel" of the bite.
 InTouch lines with non-stretch cores are great for detecting soft strikes.
 Leeches are often very active during dark cloudy spring days.
 Try the Bead Head Mini Leech series and Mohair Leech series.
-Both series com in three colors.
+Both series come in three colors.
 Mohair leeches are light weight for fishing shallow water.
-For early season fishing, it's hard to beat Bachmann's Bead Head Leech as your basic deep-sunk searching fly.
+For early season fishing, it's hard to beat Wooly Bugger as your basic deep-sunk searching fly.
 Many colors work, but if you aren't getting strikes change to a different color or a different size.
 A sleeper color for early in the year is olive green with a touch of orange such as the Denny Rickard's Stillwater Nymph is always a good bet.